 The donor site is kept covered the first 1-2 days with a white gauze dressing.
 The site needs to be kept dry.
 Under the gauze dressing, the donor site can be covered with any of the following:

 - Xeroform® - yellow gauze that is trimmed with scissors as it dries or the edges peel up.

-- Aquacel® AG- an antimicrobial dressing placed over the burn when it is almost healed.
-This can be used on the donor site too.
+- Aquacel® AG- an antimicrobial dressing placed over the donor site.

 - The doctor may want a heat lamp applied to donor sites to help them dry.